Choosing the Right Location¶

-The easiest and most secure way to use Tor is to download the Tor Browser Bundle from the Tor Project website.
-This bundle includes the Tor Browser, a modified version of the Firefox web browser designed to protect your security and anonymity while using Tor.
+The easiest and most secure way to use Tor is to download the Tor Browser from the Tor Project website.
+The Tor Browser is a modified version of the Firefox web browser designed to protect your security and anonymity while using Tor.
 If there is a chance that downloading the Tor Browser raises suspicion, you have a few alternatives.

 While using the Tor Browser on your personal computer helps hide your activity on the network, it leaves traces (of its own installation) on your local machine.
 For even more deniability, we recommend booting into a live system such as Tails for a higher level of security.
 Tails is specifically designed to run on your computer without leaving traces of your activity, and automatically routes all of your Internet browsing through Tor so you can easily access SecureDrop safely.

 Each SecureDrop instance is totally independent, and submissions to that instance are only available to journalists associated with that organization.

 All organizations have a Landing Page that provides their own organization-specific recommendations for using SecureDrop.
 We encourage you to consider an organization’s Landing Page before submitting to them.

 Most organizations make their Landing Page prominently accessible from their main website’s homepage.
 You can also find an incomplete list of organizations accepting submissions through SecureDrop on the SecureDrop Directory maintained by Freedom of the Press Foundation.